The Gregson Centre: History

 Richard Dow and Graeme Kirk (Bond) had connections with the Gregson which go back to the dawn of it all in 1984.
-They served on committees throughout the 80s at various times as Chair and Treasurer, and had originally met and become friends at the Gregson.
+They served on committees throughout the 80s at various times as chair and Treasurer, and had originally met and become friends at the Gregson.
 Both lived in the area and had young families.
 Graeme was a professional actor with an interest in the Arts, and Richard a local businessman with a company involved in educational resources for schools.
 Graeme became the Gregson Centre manager on a daily basis and Richard worked as the financial and business manager.

 Following Richard Dow's death Graeme took over full management of the centre for a while before selling his interest in the business to the charity for £50,000.

-In 2019, during the UK National Lockdown, the centre was on the brink of closing down and was brought back into the full ownership of the Gregson Community Association (GCA).
+In 2020, during the national lockdown, the centre was on the brink of closing down and was brought back into the full ownership of the Gregson Community Association (GCA).
 It was refurbished by volunteers and re-opened its doors when the lockdown was lifted.
 In 2022 it appointed its first CEO Charles Tyrer, and now has a small staff team running its day-to-day operations.
 It is now open 11 am – 11 pm 7 days a week.

 Over the last couple of decades, there have been notable fundraising successes both instigated and managed by the Gregson Community Association charity.
 For example, the acquisition of the two properties next to the Gregson (formerly a chip shop and off-licence - though the chip shop has been passed on to a separate business) has provided the larger downstairs bar area as well as the outside seating area.
 Other improvements were the provision of better toilets, baby changing and disabled facilities, kitchen, staircase, windows and two new bars.
 The two meeting rooms upstairs were also knocked through to provide an extra performance and meetings area.
 They were even inspired to raise funds and build the popular small cinema space.
 Most recently a lift has been installed to enable disabled access throughout the public areas of the building.
-The Gregson Community Association charity continues to work to promote and preserve the Centre for the community.
+The Gregson Community Association charity continues to work to promote and preserve the centre for the community.

-The Centre has received many accolades one being from the local paper Lancaster Guardian who listed The Gregson in their 'top ten places to visit' and described the place as "exactly what a Community Centre should be".
+The centre has received many accolades one being from the local paper Lancaster Guardian who listed The Gregson in their 'top ten places to visit' and described the place as "exactly what a Community Centre should be".